 Here’s a new one.
 The acidic contents in pickles can actually erode tooth enamel (just like the above-mentioned citrus products.)

 Any time you’ve got fermentable carbohydrates, the first thing they start to do once they break down in your mouth creates a natural sugar byproduct.
 These byproducts are super exciting for dental plaque, because the bacteria inside of your mouth feed on the carbs, their sugars, and then create additional byproducts inside of your mouth.
 Within just a few minutes of eating fermentable carbs (like crackers or drinking a beer) you can usually start to feel a thin, fuzzy coating starting to form throughout your mouth.
 Although you might not see it, you can tell that it’s there.

 Is it possible to completely avoid fermentable carbs?
 Not really.
 But you can limit your exposure by choosing “healthier” snacks, complex carbs like whole-grain breads (instead of processed white bread) or limiting the number of times you snack on them during the day.
 Frequent rinsing with water or drinking your favorite beverage through a straw can also cut back on the contact time that these types of drinks or fermentable foods have on your teeth.

 Candy isn’t the only food that has sugar in it.
 The worst foods for teeth may actually be what you’re eating on every day without even realizing it.
 Fermentable carbs found in crackers, adult beverages, and the sweeteners in soda or cough drops can all play a role in your dental health.
-When in doubt, rinse with water afterward, limit your contact time, and stick to whole grains when possible.
-And of course, talk to your dentist or hygienist about your diet to pinpoint anything you might have accidentally missed!
+When in doubt, rinse and drink water afterward, limit your contact time, and stick to a healthy diet with whole grains when possible.
+And of course, talk to your dentist or hygienist about your oral health and diet to pinpoint anything you might have accidentally missed!